k2datascience/ds-foundations/2-sql-api.md

 Modern APIs are built on a REST architectural style.
 Here is a [short overview video](https://www.youtube.com/watch?v=7YcW25PHnAA).

 #### Requests
 APIs are hosted on a company's web servers.
 For example, when you type in `www.facebook.com`, your browser sends off a request to a specific Facebook server to grab all the information needed to load `www.facebook.com`.
-Similarly, API make a request to a web server, however, instead of retrieving the HTML, CSS, and JavaScript for a webpage, an API request will retrieve data like a users information usually in JSON format.
+Similarly, APIs make a request to a web server, however, instead of retrieving the HTML, CSS, and JavaScript for a webpage, an API request will retrieve data like a users information usually in JSON format.
 Don't worry if you don't know about JSON, we will cover that in a minute.

 In Python, we will be using the [request library](http://docs.python-requests.org/en/master/) to make a request to a web server to retrieve the information we need.